jordanlambrecht/calendarr/README.md

 - Combines multiple Sonarr and Radarr calendar feeds
 - Groups shows and movies by day of the week
-- Highlights season premieres with a party hat emoji 🎉
+- Highlights season premieres with a party emoji 🎉
 - Runs on a customizable schedule (default: every Monday at 9 AM)

 ## 🚀 Usage